cdsittampalam/documentation/docs/Partner API.md

 ### Defining a Nonce

 A nonce is a number that is added to a request.
 The number increments by one each time a request is made.
-A nonce is designed to decrease the likelihood of a replay attack as shown in this example.
+A nonce decreases the likelihood of a replay attack as shown in this example.

 #### Example